Baku–Batumi pipeline

-The Baku–Batumi pipeline is the name given to several pipelines and pipeline projects to transport kerosene and crude oil from the Caspian region to the Georgian Batumi oil terminal at the Black Sea.
+The Baku–Batumi pipeline is the name given to several pipeline projects to transport kerosene and crude oil from the Caspian region to the Georgian Batumi oil terminal at the Black Sea.
 When first constructed in 1906, it was the world's longest kerosene pipeline.

 Kerosene pipeline

 Together with oil developments in the Baku area, the need for construction of the oil pipeline from Baku to the Black Sea rose.
 In 1877–78, Herbert W. C. Tweddle, an American oil engineer and chemist, and Konstantin Bodisko, an official of the Russian Ministry of Finance, proposed four options for the Caspian–Black Sea oil pipelines.
-The pipeline proposal was submitted also by Russian mining engineer and industrialist Ivan Ilimov in 1878.
-In 1880, Dmitri Mendeleev proposed the construction of Baku–Batum pipeline to ensure the transportation of Baku oil to the world market.
+The pipeline proposal was also submitted by Russian mining engineer and industrialist Ivan Ilimov in 1878.
+In 1880, Dmitri Mendeleev proposed the construction of the Baku–Batum pipeline to ensure the transportation of Baku oil to the world market.

-The idea got momentum in 1883, after opening the South Caucasus Railway.
-In 1884, the chief engineer Vladimir Shukhov of an engineering company Bari, Sytenko & Co. published a draft and estimate of the Baku–Batum oil pipeline.
-Also the pipeline technical project was later designed by Shukhov.
+The idea got momentum in 1883, after the opening of the South Caucasus Railway.
+In 1884, the chief engineer Vladimir Shukhov of engineering company Bari, Sytenko & Co. published a draft and estimate of the Baku–Batum oil pipeline.
+The pipeline technical project was later designed by Shukhov.
 In 1885, Ivan Ilimov established the Caspian and Black Sea Oil Pipeline company.
 The concession to establish the Society of the Caspian–Black Sea Oil Pipeline was granted to Ilimov in December 1887.
 However, the proposed financial scheme was not accepted and in 1891 the pipeline construction was postponed as premature.

 In 1886, a group of Baku industrialists asked for permission to construct their own Trans-Caucasian pipeline.
 The idea was backed by Azerbaijani industrialist Zeynalabdin Taghiyev who wrote a letter to Prince Alexander Mikhailovich Dondukov-Korsakov, the governor of the Caucasus.
 Local businessmen led by Aghabala Quliyev set up a joint-stock company for the pipeline construction.
 However, the government decision to proceed was adopted only in 1893.

-On 23 May 1896, the State Council of Russia adopted a decision to construct the pipeline along the Trans-Caucasian Railway and preparatory works started at the same year.
-At the first stage, the Batum–Mikhailovo (Khashuri) section was constructed, while the construction of Baku–Mikhailovo (Khashuri) section was finished only in 1906.
+On 23 May 1896, the State Council of Russia adopted a decision to construct the pipeline along the Trans-Caucasian Railway and preparatory works started the same year.
+In the first stage, the Batum–Mikhailovo (Khashuri) section was constructed, which was finished in 1906.
 The official opening took place on 24 July 1907 in Tiflisi (Tbilisi).